How To Find a Functional Medicine Doctor

 This guide will help you find a functional medicine doctor who aligns with your goals and values.
 We’ll walk through the green flags to look for during your early research and the consultation process, along with the red flags that may signal it’s time to keep looking.

 “The right advocate in your corner will get you answers.
 They’ll find ways to help you be more comfortable & perform at your best each day.
-You don’t have to live with that nagging pain or that discomfort that isn’t quite bad enough to merit an diagnosis.”
+You don’t have to live with the drop in energy or fallout from hormone changes.”

 -Marguerite Weston, MD, IFMCP